One-party rule in Seychelles: History

 In 1977 France-Albert René's SPUP led a coup against the SDP–led Government, and in 1979, new elections were also called in and Rene was formally elected President of Seychelles.
 The newly reformed system of one-party socialism featured a directly elected president, as well as the original plurality system of legislative representation.
 All political activity took place under the rule of the Seychelles People's Progressive Front, and the President was voted for on a yes-no basis by any Seychelles citizen 17 or older.
 The president enjoyed almost unchecked executive power, and appointed his own cabinet as well as his own chair of the Assembly.
 The legislature itself was unable to rule independently, and instead only enacted the bills proposed by the executive.
 Criticism of René or any aspect of his government was not tolerated.

+On the other hand, the SPPF instituted a number of reforms, including universal access to education and healthcare, as well as environmental reforms.
+During this period, the Seychelles developed rapidly, to the point that it became the most developed country in Africa on the Human Development Index.
+The situation for Seychellois Creole people, who constitute the majority of the nation's population, also improved significantly due to domestic policies implemented by President René aimed at racial equity.
+However, the white minority (mainly Franco-Seychellois) still occupied most important posts (ministerial and parliamentary) in the state administration and dominated the ranks of the party leadership.

 Since his regime operated under single-party status, René was the only presidential candidate for elections in 1979, in 1984, and in 1989, which he won with over 90% of the vote.
 René maintained this level of influence and power through systematic torture and widespread human rights violations, as well as state violence against his political enemies throughout his presidency.
 He admitted to spying on oppositional leaders, and is thought to have been involved in the murder of Gerard Hoareau.
 His party also maintained control through the National Youth Service, which assisted in indoctrinating and training Seychellois children in traditional curricula and military affairs.
 René employed a combination of Soviet, American, and Tanzanian influence and support to assist him in maintaining power and defending himself against coup attempts, of which there were plenty.